Booligoosh/codetheweb.blog/_posts/2017-10-04-how-to-learn-web-development.md

 ## Conclusion
 Congrats on starting your journey to becoming a web developer!
 There will be times when you want to give up, but keep going and you will enjoy it.
 To get started with web development, [look out for my next post, where I'll be talking about how to get your computer set up for web development][newsletter].

-So, what did you think of that?
+So, what did you think of that article?
 Don't hesistate to [tell me in the comments][comments] or [share it with your friends][share] if you liked it.

 [dont-code]: https://simpleprogrammer.com/2016/02/22/please-dont-learn-to-code-unless/
 [StackOverflow]: https://stackoverflow.com/